View on GitHub

 Assume that you have used our initialization scripts, you can easily reproduce the textbook results (section 5.1 and 5.2) in our paper:

-Note that the textbook evaluation #14 (i.e. vkern/evaluation/textbook/14_kernfs.vkern) requires a short hacking into Linux kernel source code.
-Unless you are on our AE online site, you should manually patch the code in scripts/kernel.patch/fs.kernfs.dir.c.patch to the end of kernel/fs/kernfs/dir.c, and remove the comment of the corresponding line in vkern/evaluation.vkern.
+Note that the textbook evaluation #14 (i.e. viewcl/evaluation/textbook/14_kernfs.vcl) requires a short hacking into Linux kernel source code.
+Unless you are on our AE online site, you should manually patch the code in scripts/kernel.patch/fs.kernfs.dir.c.patch to the end of kernel/fs/kernfs/dir.c, and remove the comment of the corresponding line in viewcl/evaluation.vcl.

 Case Studies